greenelab/onboarding/source/deployment_checklist.rst

 Deployment Checklist
 --------------------

-**Documentation:**
+* If this deployment fixes a bug, a unit test has been written to check for regressions.
-All steps to deploy a project are explicitly written down and, wherever possible, fully automated to ensure consistency and repeatability.
-For web service deployments, we have found `Fabric <http://www.fabfile.org>`_ to be a valuable tool.
+* Unit tests have passed.

-**Source Code Management:**
+* Documentation has been built and is ready for ReadTheDocs or an external provider.
-All source files that are to be deployed must be managed using a source control system as described under :doc:`Source Code, Data, and Reproducibility
+* All steps for deployment are written down or, ideally, fully automated.
-<coding_and_software>`.
-The *deployment* procedure should not assume that code
+* All source files are under version control as described in ":doc:`coding_and_software`."
-will be deployed from a `default` or `master` code branch and must make it simple to select a branch or specific revision to deploy.
-(This makes it easier to roll back flawed updates and deploy hot fixes while preserving our policy that all code must be reviewed before entering the GreeneLab Bitbucket repository.)
+* Deployment does not assume that code will be deployed from a ``default`` or ``master`` code branch.
+Ideally, the automated deployment scripts will accept a branch or specific revision as a parameter.